The Fitgenes Health and Wellbeing Profile

-The health genetic profile/DNA profile gives a unique insight into how your body responds to diet, exercise and lifestyle choices.
+The Fitgenes genetic profile/DNA profile gives a unique insight into how your body responds to diet, exercise, and lifestyle choices.

-Knowing your genetic variations allows you to make the best choices for a long and healthy life
+Knowing this helps you make the best choices for a long and healthy life.

 You will get a comprehensive genetic report as well as a personalised plan to meet individual health goals.
-This can be one of the most empowering things you can do if you are wanting to feel well, age well and reduce your risk for the chronic diseases which are so prevalent in our society.
+This can be one of the most empowering things you can do if you want to feel well, age well, and reduce your risk for the chronic diseases prevalent in our society.

 Gene Categories Analysed Include:

-Inflammation is your body’s natural defence mechanism and an important part of a healthy immune response but it is vital the inflammatory response is well regulated and operating correctly.
-A chronic state of inflammation is associated with many chronic diseases including cardiovascular disease, diabetes, atherosclerosis and many autoimmune diseases.
+Inflammation is your body’s natural defence mechanism and an essential part of a healthy immune response, but it is vital the inflammatory response is well regulated and operating correctly.
+A chronic state of inflammation is associated with many chronic diseases, including cardiovascular disease, diabetes, atherosclerosis, and many autoimmune diseases.

 Toxins interfere with the normal functioning of cells and can lead to the development of many diseases.
-Failure to deal adequately with toxins can contribute to a range of symptoms including fatigue, muscle and joint pain, inflammation, allergy and flu like symptoms ,headaches, disturbed sleep just to name a few.
+Failure to deal adequately with toxins can contribute to a range of symptoms, including fatigue, muscle, and joint pain, inflammation, allergy, and flu-like symptoms, headaches, disturbed sleep, to name a few.
 The genetic profile highlights if there are any issues in this important process of detoxification.